drwpow/pow.rs/src/pages/blog/bazel-is-incompatible-with-javascript.md

 ## Problem 1: I won’t do what you tell me

 Bazel uses a proprietary syntax called [Starlark](https://bazel.build/rules/language) that is based on Python.
-All packages require writing Starlark for config, which I don’t really mind (I prefer this to MAKEFILEs).
+All packages require writing Starlark for config.
+I don’t really mind it (better than MAKEFILEs), but it can be… a lot.
 Here’s a simple example:

 ```starlark
 # BUILD